mroi/video-tools/README.md

 **fcpdump.swift**
 Normalizes XML exports from Final Cut Pro X to make them suitable for diff’ing.

-**fcpfix.pl**
+**fcpcheck.swift**
-Process XML exports from Final Cut Pro X, reporting and sanitizing some of my personal pet peeves in projects, like forgotten keywords.
+Processes XML exports from Final Cut Pro X to report some of my personal pet peeves in projects, like forgotten keywords.

 In addition, a [Nix flake](https://nixos.wiki/wiki/Flakes) allows to build the following externally hosted tools: